Upstream#

 according to the configured balancing method.
 Here,

-Angie looks for the identifier in a custom This mode uses a dynamically generated key
+Angie looks for the route identifier in the This mode uses a dynamically generated key

-to associate a client with a particular proxied server;
+to bind a client to a specific proxied server;

 stores sessions in a shared memory zone,

-and supports different ways of passing session identifiers.
+and supports various ways of passing session identifiers.
 Here, a session is created

-based on the connection properties from the proxied server.
+based on connection properties from the proxied server.

 The The session identifier is the value of the first non-empty variable